 Frequently Asked Questions

-Yes, you can make this dip the day before you plan to serve, just cover it tightly and store in the refrigerator.
+Yes, you can make this dip up to 2 days before you plan to serve, just cover it tightly and store in the refrigerator.
 You may need to quickly beat it for just a couple of minutes right before serving.

-You should be able to use your favorite non-dairy cream cheese, but I haven't tested it.
+You should be able to use your favorite non-dairy cream cheese, but I haven't tested it myself.

 Did you try my pumpkin cream cheese dip?
 Leave me a comment below or tag me on Instagram @justastastyblog and #justastastyblog!
 And don't forget to subscribe to get new recipes directly in your inbox.